 Parents self care

-Classes are held in Nollamara every 2nd Sunday morning of the month* and are 2 hours in length.
+Classes are held in Nollamara on Sunday mornings once a month* and are 2 hours in length - please see the Facebook page for dates and contact me to book.
 You may do the class at any point in your pregnancy but 32-36 weeks is ideal - so the information is still fresh when baby arrives.
-Classes are limited to 4 couples
+Classes are limited to 3 couples

 Price - $70/couple.
 Bookings are essential - please text or email me to book